What You Need to Know About Water Softeners

 The costs of living with hard water in your home might actually outweigh the simple expense of having a water softener.
 Think about it.
 You use more detergent and soap to clean things because hard water combines with cleaning agents.
 The life span of your showerheads and faucets is short so you need to replace them or you’ve invested in large amounts of CLR to decalcify them.
 The faucet and valve cartridges in your faucets and shower wear out much faster because of the mineral deposits.
 You’re constantly buying moisturizers for your family because they all complain of itchy or dry skin.
 Even your large home appliances might be breaking down and require repairs or replacement.
 Toilet internals wear faster and even water heater lifespan is greatly reduced with hard water!
 All these costs add up and sometimes we don’t even realize that we’re spending more money on these items because we use hard water.
 Take a look at your spending - you may just determine that a water softener installation is the right decision to save you money.

 Different Types of Water Softeners

-If you’re contemplating a water softener installation for your home, you’ll want to be aware of the facts that different types exist.
+If you’re contemplating a water softener installation for your home, you’ll want to be aware of the fact that different types of water softeners exist.
 First of all, they operate on various scales.
 Commercial and industrial water softeners exist for mass water consumption but you’ll want to focus on the residential units for your home.

 The main factors that differ between water softeners are the following:

-During your water softener search you’ll find numerous brands with slightly differing functions and prices.
-It can be quite difficult to navigate.
+During your water softener search, you’ll find numerous brands with slightly differing functions and prices.
+All of this information can be quite difficult to navigate.
 Different options work for different families but more importantly, requirements change from area to area.
-A professional will have the knowledge and experience to know which types of softeners have been most efficient in which places.
+A professional plumber will have the knowledge and experience to know which types of softeners have been most efficient in which places.
 One of our licensed plumbers would be happy to let you know what options might work best for you.